presented by Howard County Library System and the Howard County Public School System

 - Team shirts, spirit wear, and/or costumes are encouraged.

-- Images and/or titles relating to the books and/or their authors are not permitted.
+- Images and/or titles relating to any books and/or authors are not permitted.

 - Often the gyms are hot, so keep that in mind when creating costumes.